-- (1) Middle Grades Education - (a) Approved programs for middle grade education lead to licensure and endorsement in English Language Arts 6-8, Mathematics 6-8, Science 6-8, or Social Studies 6-8. - (b) Program components - 1.
+(1) Middle Grades Education

+- (a) Approved programs for middle grade education lead to licensure and endorsement in English Language Arts 6-8, Mathematics 6-8, Science 6-8, or Social Studies 6-8. - (b) Program components - 1.
 Candidates in middle grades education shall complete a major in the arts and sciences disciplines.
-Examples include: - (i) An interdisciplinary major that includes English, mathematics, science and social studies. - (ii) An interdisciplinary major in two (2) disciplines from the arts and sciences.
-The major may include any combination of English, mathematics, science or social studies. - (iii) A major in a single discipline from the arts and sciences, English, mathematics, science, or social studies. - (c) Specialty Area Standards - 1.
-Educator preparation programs in middle grades education shall align with the Association for Middle Level Education (AMLE) Teacher Preparation Standards and the applicable content area standards as follows:

-- (i) National Council of Teachers of English (NCTE) Standards for the Initial Preparation of Teachers of Secondary English Language Arts; - (ii) National Council of Teachers of Mathematics (NCTM) Educator Preparation Standards; - (iii) National Science Teachers Association (NSTA) Standards for Science Teacher Preparation; or - (iv) National Council for the Social Studies (NCSS) Standards for Social Studies Teachers.
+Examples include: - (i) An interdisciplinary major that includes English, mathematics, science and social studies. - An interdisciplinary major in two (2) disciplines from the arts and sciences.
+The major may include any combination of English, mathematics, science or social studies. - (iii) A major in a single discipline from the arts and sciences, English, mathematics, science, or social studies. - Programs approved by the State Board for Mathematics 6-8 may recommend candidates for initial licensure in Mathematics 6-10 provided one (1) of the two (2) required clinical practice placements took place in a 9th or 10th grade classroom. - 3.
+Educator Preparation Providers with programs approved by the State Board for Mathematics 6-8 may develop a program of study for licensed educators and recommend educators for additional endorsement in Mathematics 6-10. - (c) Specialty Area Standards - 1.
+Educator preparation programs in middle grades education shall align with the Association for Middle Level Education (AMLE) Teacher Preparation Standards and the applicable content area standards as follows: - National Council of Teachers of English (NCTE) Standards for the Initial Preparation of Teachers of Secondary English Language Arts; - (ii) National Council of Teachers of Mathematics (NCTM) Standards for the Preparation of Middle Level Mathematics Teachers; - (iii) National Science Teachers Association (NSTA) Standards for Science Teacher Preparation; or - (iv) National Council for the Social Studies (NCSS) Standards for Social Studies Teachers.